zzzkeil/wireguard-dnscrypt-tor-server/README.md

 ## ** project target
 * wireguard client vpn connection to server
-* all traffic from wireguard clients to tor network
+* all traffic from wireguard clients goes to tor network
 * dns nameresulotion over dnscrypt (Anonymized DNS) with blocklists
 * onion (darknet) nameresulotion over dnscrypt forward to tor

 ## How to install :
 ## use the following just for testing

 ###### update beta test :) 2022.03.12  Server x86 - debian 11 :
 ```